 To calculate PET we use the RayMan model [67].
 This model calculates PET based on the aforementioned six parameters given for a specific time and location.
-Thus, pedestrian thermal comfort was computed for each scenario at a variety of receptor locations (see red and yellow circles in figure 1) in the neighborhood.
+Thus, pedestrian thermal comfort was computed for each scenario at a variety of receptor locations (see red circles in Figure 1) in the neighborhood.
 Meteorological parameters are from the ENVI-met simulations.
-Assumed thermo-physiological parameters for a 'normal' pedestrian are shown in table 4.
+Assumed thermo-physiological parameters for a "normal" pedestrian are shown in Table 4.
 We note that computed PET is sensitive to assumed thermo-physiological parameters.
-Activity (a.k.a. metabolic rate) can range from 40 W m-2 (sleeping) to 410-505 W m-2 (wrestling) [68].
+Activity (a.k.a. metabolic rate) can range from 40 W/m (sleeping) to 410-505 W/m (wrestling) [68].
 Metabolism also depends on personal attributes such as height, weight, age and gender.
-Clothing insulation, which affects heat exchange between the human body and surroundings, ranges from 0 for a naked person to 1.5 for a person in heavy winter clothes.
-Note that 1 $Clo = 0.155 \, \text{K} \, \text{m}^2 \, \text{W}^{-1} = \text{R-value of } 0.88 \, \text{(United)}$ States customary units).
-The assumed values listed in table 4 represent a normal person walking with summer clothes in the simulated neighborhood.
+Clothing insulation, which affects heat exchange between the human body and surroundings ranges from 0 for a naked person to 1.5 for a person in heavy winter clothes.
+Note that 1 Clo =

+0.155 K m W-1 = R-value of 0.88 (United States customary units).
+The assumed values listed in Table 4 represent a normal person walking with summer clothes in the simulated neighborhood.

-3. Results and discussion
+3- Results and Discussion

-3.1.
-Impacts of heat mitigation strategies on air and mean radiant temperature
+3.1 Impacts of heat mitigation strategies on air and mean radiant temperature

-Air temperature ( $T_a$ ) and mean radiant temperature ( $T{mrt}$ ) for the control simulation is presented in figure 2.
+Air temperature ( $T_a$ ) and mean radiant temperature ( $T{mrt}$ ) for the control simulation is presented in Figure 2.
 Values are for a height of 1.5 m above the ground, close to the height of the human body core.

-Figure 2.
-Surface air temperature (top) and mean radiant temperature (bottom) in the control simulation at 14:00 h at a height of 1.5 m.

 Surface air temperatures above asphalt pavements are higher than other parts of the domain.
 This is expected given the low albedo and lack of shading of pavements by trees in this domain.
 The lowest surface air temperatures correspond to locations underneath trees, a direct consequence of shading the surface.
-Similarly, $T{\rm mrt}$ is higher in unshaded paved areas relative to shaded areas adjacent to roadways.
-The maximum difference in $T{\rm mrt}$ for unshaded asphalt concrete roads versus shaded vegetative areas is nearly 30 °C.
+Similarly, $T{mrt}$ is higher in paved areas relative to shaded areas.
+The maximum difference in $T{mrt}$ for unshaded asphalt concrete roads versus shaded vegetative areas is nearly 30 °C.

-Figure 3 presents differences in surface air temperature (a)-(d) and mean radiant temperature (e)-(h) for the four heat mitigation simulations versus the control simulation.
-Values are for afternoon at 14:00 h, when surface air temperature reaches a maximum in the control simulation.
+Figure 3 presents differences in surface air temperature (a-d) and mean radiant temperature (eh) for the four heat mitigation simulations versus the control simulation.
+Values are for afternoon at 14:00h, when surface air temperature reaches a maximum in the control simulation.
 Cool pavements cause significant decreases in surface air temperature, with regions above asphalt pavements cooling up to 2 °C relative to the control simulation.
 Adding street level trees and cool roofs also reduces surface air temperature, but to a lesser extent than cool pavements.
 Green roofs are simulated to have the least impact on surface air temperature.
-Thus, these simulations suggest that roof level heat mitigation strategies are less effective at reducing surface air temperature than street-level strategies for the neighborhood and conditions under investigation (figures 3(a)-(d)).
+Thus, these simulations suggest that roof level heat mitigation strategies are less effective at reducing surface air temperature than street-level strategies for the neighborhood and conditions under investigation (Figure 3a-d).
 This is consistent with another recently published study that found little street-level effects for rooftop mitigation on buildings higher than two stories [69].
-Assessing changes in mean radiant temperature at 1.5 m (figures 3(e)-(h)) suggests that street level strategies (cool pavements and additional trees) again have more impact than roof-level strategies (cool and green roofs).
+Assessing changes in mean radiant temperature at 1.5 m (Figure 3e-h) suggests that street level strategies (cool pavements and additional trees) again have more impact than roof-level strategies (cool and green roofs).
 Additional street trees reduces mean radiant temperature at the locations of new trees by up to 20 °C. This is due to the decrease in downwelling solar radiation that reaches the surface from tree shading.
 The mean radiant temperature above pavement in this scenario is nearly unchanged.
 In contrast, cool pavements cause an increase in mean radiant temperature above paved surfaces of up to about 7.8 °C. The increase in mean radiant temperature is driven by the increase in reflected shortwave radiation from the surface.